Optimal Reference Shaping for Dynamical Systems: Theory and Applications

 • Presents the frequency domain approach for designing input-shaper/time-delay filter

-• Ilustrates the design of optimal command shapers through gradient-based and convex programming-based approaches
+• Illustrates the design of optimal command shapers through gradient-based and convex programming-based approaches

 • Covers the minimax design of robust command shapers and state feedback controllers